 2013 Global Economy Prize

-The award ceremony of the 2013 Global Economy Prize will take place at 10.00 a.m. on June 23rd at the venue of the Town Hall in Kiel.
+The award ceremony of the 2013 Global Economy Prize took place at 10.00 a.m. on June 23rd at the venue of the Town Hall in Kiel.

 The Kiel Institute is proud to announce the winners of its 2013 Global Economy Prize: